By Steve Fuller, Columbia University Press, November 23, 2004, 978-0231134286

 Fuller’s history of how Popper and Kuhn came by their different versions of the philosophy of science was also excellent.

-I didn’t so much like the end.
+I didn’t like the end so much.
 It was a technical take-down of Kuhn.
 He models Kuhn on Heidegger.
 I suspect Paul Feyerabend would have ripped Fuller’s argumentation to shreds.

 This slim book is a good read to pique your interest in the science of philosophy.
 It certainly piqued mine enough to keep me reading other books by 20th century philosophers.
 I should warn you that although slim, it’s dense.
 Fuller writes like a professor of philosophy with ten-dollar words and jargon.
 Neither Kuhn, Popper, Lakatos, nor Feyerabend would appreciate his writing, I think.
 If you find Kuhn vs Popper impenetrable, you might go directly to the source for an easier read.